Ecognize/trellohub/README.md

   - Assigns/unassigns the same user (using a correspondence table) to the card
 - @mention is used in description or checklist at Trello or GitHub
   - Replaces the @mention with a corresponding username on the linked resource
+- Creating, checking and updating checklists are synchronised over both Trello and GitHub

 # Far Horizon